uetop/codify-document/docs/guide/faq.md

 ## Do I need to pay for it?

 For the subscription version, it includes a comprehensive design system, a complete component library, code generation plugins, and a configuration management backend that supports team collaboration.
-Additionally, to cover server and bandwidth costs, we offer a very low price of $6.5/month for annual subscribers.
+Additionally, to cover server and bandwidth costs, we offer a very low price of $6.5/monthfor annual subscribers  (There are usually promotions, please refer to the payment page) .
 This helps support ongoing improvements, and we greatly appreciate it.

 Codify also offers a free plan, allowing you to generate HTML and CSS code.
 If this meets your requirements, you can use it completely free of charge.